 11. Permitted Fishing Locations: Contestants may fish anywhere on tournament waters accessible by boat from the host ramp, except areas designated as "off limits" or "no fishing" by state or federal officials or within 50 yards of a competitor's boat, or within 20 yards of a non-anchored competitor's boat unless otherwise agreed upon by the other tournament angler.

 12. Off-Limit Areas: Will be established and announced at each pre-tournament meeting.
 Contestants fishing inside the established off-limits area will be immediately disqualified.
 Contestants' boats must remain in the tournament waters during the event.

-13. Launch / Trailering: All live wells must be checked at the host ramp before a boat can be launched for participation.
-This is a trailering series, if you prepay by the specified date, then you may launch from any ramp that is accessible by water from the host ramp (live well checks apply).
+13. Launch / Trailering: This is a trailering series, if you prepay by the specified date, then you may launch from any ramp that is accessible by water from the host ramp.
 If you do not prepay, you must launch from the host ramp only.
 If trailering, you may unload and load one time for each event.
 Trailering restrictions may be modified for “Special” night events where multiple weigh-ins are required by permit authorities.

 14. Official Checkpoints: There will be only one official checkpoint at the weigh-in.
 It is the sole responsibility of each contestant to arrive at the designated check-in location on time, regardless of what they are told.
 It is the angler's responsibility to verify their provided flight time.